cs3org/OCM-API/IETF-OCM-MLS.md

 The `resourceId` used in the AEAD associated data MUST be a stable identifier for the underlying file, consistent across all groups it is shared with.
-It identifies the resource, not a particular version of it.
+It identifies the resource, not a particular version of it or a specific share.
 This ensures that the FK unwrapped by members of any group correctly decrypts the same ciphertext.
 The `providerId` values in separate share notifications, for the same resource, MUST differ, per the `providerId` definition in [OCM], but the `resourceId` in the AEAD associated data MUST be the same.
 This means that the `providerId` MUST NOT be reused as `resourceId`.
 The sending server is responsible for maintaining this stable `resourceId` and MUST send it in the `encryption` object of the share payload ({{share-creation}}).

 ## File Key Wrapping {#file-key-wrapping}